ArtyKrafty/detection/README.md

 ```
 <p align="center"><img src="https://i.ibb.co/8M9Bt3T/new-use-hotel-robber-with-gun-2.jpg" alt="new-use-hotel-robber-with-gun-2" border="0"></p>

+> here I had to sacrifice the class dictionary to have universality - weapons were not the main purpose of this application,
+> was used as an example of how the model can be applied in the real world to real-world problems, as well as to show
+> `baseline` training your detector

 3. Separating the background - works the same way - just check the separate_background

 ```python